 Alto Cornet

-It plays very well, and despite overwhelming external similarities to the 1970s Dynasty III alto bugle (also made by Willson), it sounds noticeably different even when both are played with the same mouthpiece.
+The 1220 plays very well, and despite overwhelming external similarities to the 1970s Dynasty III alto bugle (also made by Willson), it sounds noticeably different even when both are played with the same mouthpiece.
 The Dynasty III sounds like a big flugelhorn (which is essentially what it is) with a horn-like edge when pushed, while the DEG 1220 is all cornet.
-Noticeably brighter and easily colored, with a rocking low register and a secure high register that requires a good deal of effort above written high C (sounding F5).
+It is noticeably brighter and easily colored, with a rocking low register and a secure high register that requires a good deal of effort above written high C (sounding F5).
 Unlike many uncommon alto brass instruments, the 1220 has lock-tight slots.
 Intonation is not perfect but easily manageable.

 While I don’t believe the 1220 is much of a soloist’s instrument, it is a champion at playing in a brass section.
 It can blend seamlessly with trombones or flugelhorns, and I have used it very successfully in recording sessions to do just that.
 In a 6-part horn section consisting of 2 trumpets, flugelhorn, alto cornet, and 2 trombones, the alto cornet is the perfect middle voice.
 The Yamaha YMP-201 (non-M) circular mellophone has similar qualities, but the DEG 1220 is more convenient to bring to a session due to its very compact size and forward-facing bell.
 This also makes it an excellent desk instrument for the alto brass player, or even the low brass player.

 In short, the DEG 1220 is an excellent instrument that any multi-brass player could find good uses for, especially in the studio.
 They don’t show up for sale very often, but they usually go for a few hundred dollars.
-You’ll have the most luck finding one hiding in the mellophone ads.
+They are usually listed as a mellophone, so you’ll have the most luck finding one with a search for mellophones.